Kingxukai/linux/Documentation/driver-api/xilinx/eemi.rst

 Xilinx Zynq MPSoC Firmware Interface
 -------------------------------------
-The zynqmp-firmware node describes the interface to platform firmware.
+The zynqmp-firmware node describes the woke interface to platform firmware.
 ZynqMP has an interface to communicate with secure firmware.
 Firmware driver provides an interface to firmware APIs.
 Interface APIs can be used by any driver to communicate with PMC(Platform Management Controller).